 Are you selling your business in San Diego?
 Are you looking for a CPA for selling your business?
 Now that you have decided to sell your business, you will need to determine if your company is fit to be sold and if your team is ready.
 Most of all, is your team mentally prepared for this type of transition?
 Business-owners that sell their businesses tend to want to keep the deal problem-free and secure, save money and make as much profit as they can as rapidly as possible.

 It seems straightforward and simple on paper.
-In reality, acquisitions and mergers are anything by simple.
+In reality, acquisitions and mergers are anything but simple.
 From finding a buyer to pricing your business to drafting contracts and conducting due diligence.
 The path in front of business-owners is laden with serious financial weight and obstacles.

 As a business-seller, you will most likely never engage in bigger deals at any other point throughout your lifetime.
 It is not an option to do it yourself.
 You will need the right San Diego CPA for business purchase by your side.
 Look at the main facets of the role of a CPA for business purchase consulting during mergers and acquisitions to see exactly why you need an accountant to sell your business.